aversini/bump-and-release/README.md

   bump: {
     /**
      * { boolean }
+     * Flag indicating that this is a monorepo handled by Lerna with
+     * non-independent version (all packages have the same version).
+     * Bump will read lerna.json to find the current version, and the
+     * location of all the packages listed in the prop "packages".
+     * Bump will try to update ALL the packages.json under each and
+     * every package listed in that prop.
+     */
+    lerna: true,
+    /**
+     * { boolean }
      * Flag indicating that all changes will remain
      * local, preventing anything to be pushed to the remote(s).
      */